-In regard to broad living standards, it is also worth noting that because of technological advancement, our lives are vastly better today than they were a century ago or just a decade ago.
+In regard to broad living standards, it is also worth noting that because of technological advancement, our lives are radically better today than they were a century ago or just a decade ago.

-We believe that despite mass technological displacement and unemployment, our broad standard of living will continue to improve over time.
+We continue to believe that despite mass technological displacement and unemployment, our broad standard of living will continue to improve over time.

 Really, the key individual issue of work and access to employment is about controlling one’s own destiny – it’s an issue of social and economic mobility.

 Fortunately, for those who recognize the disruptive shift in today’s economy caused by exponential technologies, there is a rare opportunity to earn more wealth than from a lifetime of 9-to-5 work.

 Today, wealth is being transferred at an incredible pace.